samgiles/graphiteauthd/README.md

-# graphiteauthd: Simple Graphite Authentication Proxy
+# graphiteauthd: Graphite Authentication Proxy

 Drops any metrics where the root namespace does not match a sha256 API key.